The following is the installation procedures for the Download Solution.

 - MySQL >= 4.1 or MariaDB

-INSTALL-STEP 1.
-Contact your website admin to create a new database for your PHP Live! system.
-Request the following information:
+PREP: Contact your server admin to create a new database for your PHP Live! system and request the following information:

 - MySQL Host